 In order to get what we need, we take, too.
 We lie, cheat, steal, and do whatever we think we need to do in order to get that drink or that hit.

 A place of prosperity, wealth, joy, and abundance

-That’s our goal for you here at The Ho Tai Way--A School of Recovery.
+That’s our goal for you here at The Ho Tai Way – Recovery for Women.
 Whatever your faith or life experience, this is a place to relearn respect, compassion, honesty, generosity, and humility.
 We want you to experience these values yourself and then give them to others from your place of abundance.

 Self-awareness is the key to lasting abundance

 We help you understand the dynamics of your addiction so that you become self-aware.
 Addiction really messes with how you see yourself.
 We want to break through that and teach you to clearly view how you interact with your world and even with yourself.

 Each treatment program that we design is unique to each client’s particular needs.
 Yet, with every client, we have this principle in mind: self-awareness is the first step toward long-lasting recovery.